FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 For instance, the application asks basic information about your family and your children.
 Likewise, you will need your work history.
 This means you need a list of all of the jobs in the last 15 years.
 Also, you will need to describe what job you did at each place of work.
 The SSA needs to know this information in order to process your application.

 The SSA also asks a number of questions about work.
 The first question is whether or not you are currently working.
-If you need to know how the SSA defines “work,” then read here.
+Read here, to learn how the SSA defines work.
 Likewise, the second question is whether or not, despite your medical condition, you can return to one of your past jobs.
 Finally, the third question is whether or not, despite your medical condition, you can perform any other jobs in the national economy.

 WORK WITH OUR LEGAL TEAM TO WIN YOUR SSDI CASE

 First, you need to become our client.
-You can review the forms we need to you to sign here.
-If you need to know more information about what it costs to hire us, then please read our article, “Attorney Fees in Disability Cases.”
+You can review the forms we need to you to sign.
+If you need to know more information about what it costs to hire us, then please read our article, “Attorney Fees in SSD Cases.”

 Once we receive these forms, we can represent you.
 We will help you file your application for benefits.
 But, please remember, you will need to sign your application.
 After we file your application, we will also collect your medical records.
 We will also need your help to do collect your records from your doctors.
 Likewise, we need records from your counselors or any mental health clinics.
 If you don’t give us the information about your doctors, then we can’t contact them for you.